Legal Assistance in Health Care Financing

-Health Benefits Counseling Services at St. Mary’s Hospital and Meriter Hospital
+Health Benefits Counseling Services at SSM-Wisconsin Hospitals, UnityPoint Health-Meriter Hospital, Sauk Prairie Hospital

 ABC for Health provides hands-on technical assistance through Health Benefits Counseling to help un- and under-insured patients link to health care coverage resources.
 Even expert provider staff are not likely to have the time to keep up with many complicated benefit programs and rules.
 Yet, time is of the essence for patients to gain eligibility for complicated and nuanced programs.
 Proactive Health Benefits Counseling is a winning formula to maximize third party reimbursements while serving the needs of patients.
-To date, in a contract with ABC for Health since October 2005, St. Mary’s has received an average of $30 in reimbursements for every $1 paid for Health Benefits Counseling.
-Partnering with ABC since December 2010, Meriter Hospital in Madison has received an average of $18 in reimbursements for every $1 paid for Health Benefits Counseling.
-Click here (.pdf) for more information on the partnership with St. Mary's.
+ABC's formula yields a general rate of return of 15:1.

 ABC3 is an enhanced training, networking, referral, and direct service project for Children and Youth with Special Health Care Needs (CYSHCN).
 ABC for Health’s attorneys and advocates work with statewide CYSHCN collaborators, Regional Centers for CYSHCN, and other key partners to address the needs of CYSHCN and their families in accessing, maintaining, and using the most appropriate form of health care coverage.
 As part of the project, ABC provides benefits counselors, Regional Centers, and collaborators with training and education.
 In addition, ABC provides direct health benefits counseling to under- and uninsured individuals.
 A MCH Title V Services Block Grant, Maternal and Child Health Bureau, Health Resources and Services Administration, U.S. Department of Health and Human Services helps support this project.

-Connect WI is an outreach project of ABC for Health and HealthWatch Wisconsin to inform Wisconsin residents about the federal Lifeline and Link-Up programs, which provide affordable telephone service for low-income residents.
+TLC for Kids is an outreach project of ABC for Health and HealthWatch Wisconsin to inform Wisconsin residents about the federal Lifeline and Link-Up programs, which provide affordable telephone service for low-income residents.
 Through daily communications with clients, and through the HealthWatch Wisconsin e-newsletter "The HealthWatch Update," ABC for Health is reaching a rapidly expanding population of Wisconsin residents eligible for Lifeline and Link-up services.
-To view ABC's educational video about Lifeline and Link-up, click here.
+View ABC's Lifeline and Link-up Library.

 The Pathway Plan for 2012